megawubs/trakt-api-wrapper/_posts/2015-06-02-installation.md

 ```

 This will show the install process.
 You'll see a few things you didn't specify in your composer.json file, that's ok,
- that are dependencies of your dependencies (inception anyone?).
+that are dependencies of your dependencies.
 When everything is installed you should see a new folder called `vendor`.
-This is the place where all of the
- dependencies defined in `composer.json` are located.
-You can browse the folder and see a few other folders, of which
+This is the place where all of the dependencies defined in `composer.json` are located.
+You can browse the folder and
-  `wubs` is one.
-That's the one where the Trakt API library is in installed.
+see a few other folders, of which `wubs` is one (probably the last one).
+That's the one where the Trakt API library
+is located.

 ### Access the code